Writers Write creates writing resources, shares writing tips, and interviews authors. In this post, we share our interview with Mary Rolph Lamontagne.

 The idea for EATS came to her when she was working at a luxury bush camp in Botswana.
 They were low on stock, leftovers were piling up, and guests were expecting a memorable meal.
 Using her skills, Mary decided to use what they had, and the guests were more than satisfied.

-Author: Mary Rolph Lamontagne
+The Writers Write Interview With Mary Rolph Lamontagne

 Date of Interview: 1 September 2014